 This policy explains when and why we collect personal information about people who enquire about roles we advertise.
 The policy also explains how we use that information, the conditions under which we may disclose information to others and how we keep personal information secure.
 At Xcede Recruitment Solutions Limited we’re committed to protecting and respecting your privacy and are transparent in everything we do.
 We may change this policy from time to time so please check this page to ensure that you’re happy with any changes.

 Who is the controller of the data that you provide to us?

-Xcede Recruitment Solutions Limited is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 1998 (soon to be 2018) and the General Data Protection Regulation.
+Xcede Recruitment Solutions Limited is registered as a data controller in the United Kingdom for the purposes of the Data Protection Act 2018 and the General Data Protection Regulation.
 We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.

 The Company collect your personal data (which may include sensitive personal data) and will process your personal data for the purposes of providing you with work-finding services.
 The legal bases we rely upon to offer these services to you are:

 - Legitimate interest

 - Legal obligation

 Further details on the above can be found in Annex A.